Nonparametric IPSS: Fast, flexible feature selection with false discovery control: Introduction

 \section{Introduction}

-Identifying the important features in a dataset can greatly improve performance and interpretability in machine learning problems \citep{survey}.
+Identifying the important features in a dataset can greatly improve performance and interpretability in machine learning and statistical problems \citep{survey}.
 For example, in genomics, often only a small fraction of genes (features) are related to a disease of interest (response).
 By identifying these genes, scientists can save time and resources while gaining insights that would be difficult to uncover otherwise \citep{survey}.

-A common form of feature selection is \textit{thresholding}: Given a function $\Phi$ that assigns a degree of importance $\Phi(j)$ to each feature $j$ in a dataset, one seeks a value $\lambda$ such that the selected set $\hat{S}_\lambda = \{j : \Phi(j) \geq \lambda\}$ contains important features and its complement, $\hat{S}^c_\lambda = \{j : \Phi(j) < \lambda\}$, does not.
-Choosing $\lambda$ can be challenging, and many methods for doing so come with few theoretical guarantees \citep{threshold1}.
+The goal of feature selection is to maximize the number of important features selected (true positives)---informally referred to here as \textit{power}---while minimizing the number of unimportant features selected (false positives).
+In simulations, we find that popular methods without theoretical false discovery control, such as recursive feature elimination and Boruta \citep{boruta}, often select many false positives (\cref{sec:simulation_studies}).
+Meanwhile, popular methods with false discovery control, namely stability selection \citep{mb,shah} and model-X knockoffs \citep{knockoffs}, have low power in simulations and select few features in practice (\cref{sec:simulation_studies,sec:cancer}).

-Stability selection is a popular technique for improving the performance of feature selection algorithms \citep{mb}.
-However, its implementation relies on relatively weak upper bounds on the expected number of false positives, E(FP), that is, on the expected number of unimportant features that are selected.
-Recently, \citet{ipss} proved that much stronger bounds hold for \textit{integrated path stability selection} (IPSS), which consequently identifies more true positives in practice than stability selection.
-Until now, IPSS has only been applied to parametric linear models, and its generalization to more complex models has not been explored.
+One reason for stability selection's low power is its relatively weak theoretical upper bounds on the expected number of false positives, E(FP).
+Recently, \citet{ipss} proved that much stronger bounds hold for \textit{integrated path stability selection} (IPSS), which consequently identifies more true positives.
+Until now, IPSS has only been applied to generalized linear models, limiting its applicability since parametric assumptions are often violated or difficult to verify in practice.

-In this work, we extend IPSS to nonlinear, nonparametric models by applying it to thresholding.
-The result is a feature selection method with tight upper bounds on E(FP) that are characterized by novel quantities called efp scores.
-In addition to controlling E(FP), efp scores also approximately control the false discovery rate (FDR) and estimate the $q$-values for each feature, which are more reliable and robust than $p$-values in genomics and other high-dimensional settings \citep{storey_gwas}.
-Lastly, by integrating over threshold values, IPSS for thresholding replaces the problem of specifying a single threshold $\lambda$ with the simpler task of specifying either a target E(FP) or a target FDR.
+Thus, there is a need for nonparametric feature selection methods with theoretical false discovery control and greater power.
+In this work, we address this need by applying IPSS to arbitrary feature importance scores.
+The result is a general feature selection method with tight upper bounds on E(FP) that are characterized by novel quantities called \textit{efp scores}.
+In addition to controlling E(FP), efp scores approximately control the false discovery rate (FDR) and estimate $q$-values for each feature, which are more reliable than $p$-values in genomics and other high-dimensional settings \citep{storey_gwas}.